ilaydagun/SE4458_Presentation/README.md

 # AWS S3 + CloudFront Demo

-A complete, runnable Python demo for the university assignment.
+A complete, runnable Python demo for the SE4458 assignment.

 ## What it demonstrates